Manager Joe Maddon won’t be back with Cubs next season

 From the moment Joe Maddon joined the Chicago Cubs, taking the reins in a Wrigleyville bar five years ago, he talked about winning.

 He was the right manager at the right time for a franchise that had experienced mostly terrible timing for more than a century.
-Right until Maddon’s time in Chicago ran out.
+Right until his time in Chicago ran out.

-The Cubs will have a new manager next season after Maddon and president of baseball operations Theo Epstein announced Sunday it was time for a change after three years of declining results that culminated in the team missing the playoffs for the first time since 2014.
+The Cubs will have a new manager next season after Maddon and president of baseball operations Theo Epstein announced Sunday it was time for a change after three years of declining results since the franchise’s historic World Series championship in 2016.

-Maddon and Epstein met after Saturday’s 8-6 victory at St. Louis, and then shared their plans before Sunday’s finale against the Cardinals.
-Maddon’s contract expires after the game.
+The situation was finalized when Maddon and Epstein met in Epstein’s hotel room after Saturday’s 8-6 victory at St. Louis, sharing some wine and reminiscing about their wildly successful partnership.

+Maddon’s contract expired after Sunday’s season-ending 9-0 loss to the NL Central champion Cardinals.

+“Change can help you grow,” Epstein said.
+“And Joe said this change is going to help him grow and I feel it’s going to help the Cubs grow, too.”

-The change in the dugout begins what could be an active offseason for the Cubs, and the 65-year-old Maddon once again becomes one of baseball’s top free agents.
+The move begins what could be an active offseason for Chicago, and the 65-year-old Maddon once again becomes one of baseball’s top free agents.

+“I want to continue to do this, whatever’s next out there, I want to be able to be on top of that too,” said Maddon, who has used everything from petting zoos to T-shirts with slogans like “Embrace The Target” and “Do Simple Better” to help his teams over the years.

+“All of it’s been positive, man, and it’s been interesting, entertaining and quite frankly for this time of year, feeling pretty good, feeling pretty eager about everything, so it’s been a good year.”

-While Maddon is out after five seasons, he is tied to Chicago forever after managing the Cubs to the 2016 World Series title for the franchise’s first championship in 108 years.
+While Maddon is out after five seasons, he is tied to Chicago forever after managing the Cubs to the 2016 championship for the franchise’s first title in 108 years.

 Chicago also made it to the NL Championship Series in 2015 and 2017, but it lost in the wild-card round last October and tumbled out of the playoff race altogether this year.
-Weighed down by a puzzling discrepancy between their 51 wins at Wrigley Field and 33 victories on the road before the finale, the Cubs finished third in the NL Central.
+Weighed down by a puzzling discrepancy between their 51 wins at Wrigley Field and 33 road victories, the Cubs finished third in the NL Central.

-“You look at the home and road splits and what we’ve done on the road … I mean these are like some really crazy, hard-to-wrap-your-mind-around things,” Maddon said in September.
+“You look at the home and road splits and what we’ve done on the road … I mean these are like some really crazy, hard-to-wrap-your-mind-around things,” Maddon said this month.
 “I don’t know if somebody’s going to dig deeply enough to really figure it out, but it’s really, just to have your mind try to extrapolate what is going on here, it’s hard to pinpoint anything.”

 The Cubs were in position to make the playoffs for much of this season.
 They had a half-game lead in the NL Central on Aug.
 22. They had control of an NL wild card into September.